Misterblue/vircadia-domain-server-docker/README.md

 The run script will create directories `server-dotlocal` and `server-logs` that hold persistant data for the domain-server.

+TODO: Break out all the assignment clients into separate containers running on the 'internal' virtual network.
+Use `docker-compose` or similar to start them all up and to do scaling for things like audio load, etc.

+## Versioning

 There is a special kludge to get the version of the built domain-server.

 ```